Mark Loram: 1987 to 1993

-Born in Mtarfa, Malta, Mark Loram started his career with the Hackney Kestrels during the 1987 British League season.
+Born in Mtarfa, Malta, Loram started his career with the Hackney Kestrels during the 1987 British League season.
 He averaged a respectable 5.08 and retained his place in the Hackney side for the 1988 National League season, where he not only topped the league averages but also led hackney to the league and cup double. he also became the British junior champion.

-He signed for Ipswich Witches for the 1989 National League season and won his first individual honours by winning the Riders' Championship.
+Loram signed for Ipswich Witches for the 1989 National League season and won his first individual honours by winning the Riders' Championship.
 He also reached the final of the Under 21 World Championship.
 The following season he stepped up to the highest league after joining King's Lynn Stars for the 1990 British League season.
 Despite the team finishing last he topped the club averages for the season, reached his British Speedway Championship and competed in the 1990 Individual Long Track World Championship.

-For the next three seasons (1991, 1992 and 1993) he rode for King's Lynn as a heat leader and reached a second World U21 final in 1992, losing to Leigh Adams in a run-off for the title.
+For the next three seasons (1991, 1992 and 1993), Loram rode for King's Lynn as a heat leader and reached a second World U21 final in 1992, losing to Leigh Adams in a run-off for the title.

 1994 to 1999

-By 1994 he was competing with the world's best riders and reached the final of the 1994 Individual Speedway World Championship, where he finished in 8th place.
+By 1994, Loram was competing with the world's best riders and reached the final of the 1994 Individual Speedway World Championship, where he finished in 8th place.
 The following season in 1995 he moved to Exeter Falcons from King's Lynn and took part in the 1995 Speedway Grand Prix (the new version of the World Championship).

-In 1997, he became British champion, won the Danish Grand Prix in Vojens and won the league title with Bradford Dukes.
+In 1997, Loram became British champion, won the Danish Grand Prix in Vojens and won the league title with Bradford Dukes.
 After a season with Wolverhampton Wolves in 1998, he joined Poole Pirates.
 In 1999, Loram became the first rider in Speedway Grand Prix history to win a GP whilst being entered as a wild card and won the Swedish Grand Prix in Linköping.
 He also became British champion for the second time.